lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Method types and error handling.

-* Negotiation of connection identifiers C_I and C_R which may be used to identify established keys or protocol state.
+* Selection of connection identifiers C_I and C_R which may be used to identify established keys or protocol state.

 * Transport of external authorization data.